Post-Election Inclusivity, Diversity, Equity & Accessibility Report>

 This report has been prepared under Section 12.1(3) of Ontario's Municipal Elections Act.

 Every municipal election, Elections Markham prepares a public report that outlines a plan for identifying, removing, and preventing barriers that might impact voters and candidates.
-After voting has ended, Elections Markham prepares another report to assess how effective this plan actually was in making the election more accessible, and what might be made better in the future.
+After voting ends, we prepare another report to assess how effective this plan was in actually making the election more accessible, and what might be made better in the future.
 This is to continue raising the bar for equitable representation in our services and create a more inclusive experience for people of all backgrounds and abilities.

 In 2022, Elections Markham worked carefully to develop a service strategy that offered everyone of all abilities, ages, ethnicities, gender identities and expressions, races, religions, socio-economic differences, and other backgrounds: